 The search for stock photos of black people

 I’ve always had an issue finding stock photos of black people to use in my projects.
 As a Jamaican graphic designer and web developer, a majority of my clients tend to come from the Caribbean.
-My clients don’t want to see Sally holding a cup of coffee in Starbucks or Chad working on his computer when their customers are black and brown people.
+My clients don’t want to see Sally holding a cup of coffee in Starbucks or Chad working on his computer.
+Especially when their customers are black and brown people.
 They want to see people that look like them and their customers.

 I don’t remember how I found Nappy but I’m glad I did.
 I’ve been using the website for a few months now to find high-quality stock photos of black people to use in my projects and I’ve yet to be disappointed in the quality.
 Whatever the subject, Nappy usually has a suitable photo for it.

 An easy to use interface

 The homepage is straightforward with a Pinterest style grid of featured photos that you can click on to zoom in.
 On the photo page, you will see the photographer’s information and of course, the download button.
 The developers were also sweet enough to add a previous and next button to navigate through the zoomed-in images.

 Similar to Unsplash or Pexels, the search features uses a ombination of Metadata and tags to show photos that match the keyword.